rsms/estrella/README.md

 have unique build requirements.
 You run Estrella from a script (instead of Estrella running a script or config file.)
 Essentially you create a "build.js", or lolcat.js—name it whatever you want—script in which you invoke estrella.
-This turns your script into a fully-features CLI program with access to a [rich API exposed by the estrella module](estrella.d.ts).
+This turns your script into a fully-featured CLI program with access to a [rich API exposed by the estrella module](estrella.d.ts).